huggingface/hub-docs/docs/hub/spaces-config-reference.md

 Port on which your application is running.
 Used only if `sdk` is `docker`.
 Default port is `7860`.

 **`base_path`**: _string_
-For non-static spaces, initial url to render.
+For non-static Spaces, initial url to render.
 Needs to start with `/`.
-For static spaces, use `app_file` instead.
+For static Spaces, use `app_file` instead.

 **`fullWidth`**: _boolean_
 Whether your Space is rendered inside a full-width (when `true`) or fixed-width column (ie. "container" CSS) inside the iframe.